knzai/knzai.github.io/content/posts/wasm_file_form.md

     />
 ```

 This is the core of the tricky bits.
 Again gloo streamlines a lot and `gloo::file::callbacks::read_as_bytes` handles the async parsing of the file data itself out of the file list.
 Since this is async and hands back a FileReader, we have to stick that reader somewhere to keep it alive and going, and a hashmap keyed off the filename works fine.
-When this completes we store the file_data in app state directly as a Vec<byte> rather than adding more complex transforms back and forth across the bindgens and sticking it in a form input, reenable submit and unref the reader closure from our hashmap.
+When this completes we store the file_data in app state directly as a Vec<byte> (rather than adding more complex transforms back and forth across the bindgens and sticking it in a form input), reenable submit, and unref the reader closure from our hashmap.

 ```rust
 Msg::Loaded(name, data) => {